Shravankumarhiregoudar/Predict-stability-of-chemical-comounds/README.md

 The training labels are a discretization of the 1D binary phase diagram at 10% intervals.
 For example, the label for OsTi ([1.0,0.0,0.0,0.0,0.0,1.0,0.0,0.0,0.0,0.0,1.0]) translates into the following stable compounds:  Os, Os{0.5}Ti{0.5} or OsTi, and Ti.

 Task is to build a machine learning model in Python to predict the full stability vector.

+Read report in results directory for complete understanding of the project